 - Test for doneness by inserting a toothpick into the center of the recipe: you’ll see moist crumbs on the toothpick when done, not brownie batter.
 You definitely want to err on the side of under-baking these, but not too much.
 If you underbake them, they won’t be as chewy and will be a little more saturated tasting than fudgy.
 Test often for those moist crumbs!

-The crackly, crunchy top on these brownies happens when you whip the eggs with the coconut sugar until the mixture becomes light in color, like a peanut butter frosting, fluffy, and a bit sticky.
+The crackly, crunchy top on these gluten free brownies happens when you whip the eggs with the coconut sugar until the mixture becomes light in color, like a peanut butter frosting, fluffy, and a bit sticky.
 There will not be any “peaks” that form, but you will see the entire mixture increase in volume and change in texture.

 Oh, and that sprinkle of flake salt or sea salt on top?
 Paired with the crunchy, meringue top, it’s sheer perfection.